zincbase/zincdb/docs/API Reference.md

 **Arguments**:

-* `path` (array of strings, array of arrays or strings, or string, required): the path(s) of the entity(s) to retrieve.
+* `path` (array of strings, array of arrays of strings, or string, required): the path(s) of the entity(s) to retrieve.
 The path can address any type of node (root, branch, leaf) and optionally extend a leaf node's path to its value's internal descendants.

 **Return value**: